Professional wrestling throws: Double knee facebreaker

 This facebreaker involves an attacking wrestler, who is standing face-to-face with an opponent, hooking both hands around the opponent's head and then leaping to bring both knees up to the face of the opponent.
 The wrestler then falls backwards to the mat, thus forcing the opponent to fall forwards and impact the exposed knees.
 The move was originated by Phillip Michael Grant, and later popularized by Chris Jericho, who named it the Codebreaker.
-Bushi uses a diving variation called MX where he dives from the top rope to hit the double knee facebreaker.
-Liv Morgan's 201 is a variation where she stands 90 degrees from the opponent, and delivers the double knees or shins while she is landing on her back.
+It would also be used by Asuka, James Storm and Carmelo Hayes as signature moves, with Storm referring to the move as Bottoms Up! and Hayes referring to it as The First 48.
+Bushi uses a diving variation called MX where he dives from the top rope to hit the double knee facebreaker, as well as Tessa Blanchard, who calls the move Magnum, also as an homage to her stepfather Magnum T.A..
+Liv Morgan's 201/Jersey Codebreaker is a variation where she stands 90 degrees from the opponent, and delivers the double knees or shins while she is landing on her back.

 Fireman's carry facebreaker

 This move is performed in a manner similar to the TKO, but instead of dropping their opponent face first on the mat, they would be dropped face first on the knee of the wrestler performing the move.
-Austin Theory is currently using this move as a finisher ever since he moved up to the main roster as the "A-Town Down".
-Shawn Spears also used this move as a finisher during his second tenure in the WWE as "Tye Dillinger" calling it the "Tye-Breaker".
+Austin Theory is currently using this move as a finisher initially dubbed as the Austin Theory Lift (ATL) during his time in NXT, but now has been dubbed the A-Town Down ever since moving up to the main roster.

 Inverted stomp facebreaker

 Also known as the Foot Stunner.
 The user applies a standing wrist lock on their opponent, then places their foot on the opponent's face and falls backwards, forcing the opponent's face into their foot.
-This move is used as a finishing move by Gail Kim (Eat Defeat), Chuck Taylor (Sole Food), Xavier Woods (Lost in the Woods) and Enzo Amore (JawdonZo).
-Colt Cabana (Eat The Feet) and Mia Yim (Seoul Food) also used it as their signature move.
+This move is used as a finishing move by Gail Kim (Eat Defeat), Chuck Taylor (Sole Food), Xavier Woods (Lost in the Woods), Enzo Amore (JawdonZo), Colt Cabana (Eat The Feet) and Mia Yim (Seoul Food [formerly known as Eat Defeat]).

 Knee smash facebreaker

-The move is a standard facebreaker which involves the wrestler facing an opponent and grabbing him or her by the head or hair and pulling the opponent's face down, dropping it on to the wrestler's knee.
-Often used by a wrestler to stun an opponent and set him or her up for another move.
+The move is a standard facebreaker which involves the wrestler facing an opponent and grabbing their by the head or hair and pulling the opponent's face down, dropping it on to the wrestler's knee.
+Often used by a wrestler to stun an opponent and set them up for another move.
 Many other facebreakers use the knee to inflict the damage; one variation sees the wrestler apply a standing side headlock, and simultaneously pull the opponent forward and smash the wrestler's knee to the opponent's head.
 Triple H popularized this move.